 Troubleshooting steps for missing data in Flow reports

 Sometimes, Flow doesn’t show data in ticket-based reports as you expect.
-Usually this comes down to:
+Potential reasons may include:

 Flow hasn’t processed the data yet.